-To assemble the welding shield, insert the clear glass panel first, followed by the dark glass panel into the recess in the shield, i.e. the clear glass MUST be on the outside of the shield.
+To assemble the welding shield, (Fig.1), insert the clear glass panel first, followed by the dark glass panel into the recess in the shield, i.e. the clear glass MUST be on the outside of the shield.
 Securing them with the plastic screws provided.

-Slot the two pieces together as shown, and a enter the threaded end of the handle through the holes provided.
+Slot the two pieces together as shown, and enter the threaded end of the handle through the holes provided.
 Thread on the plastic nut and tighten.

-It is important to pay attention to the notes on welding shield maintenance, given on page 25.
+Fig.1 on welding shield maintenance, given on page 23.
 When replacing the glass panels, use ONLY those parts supplied by Clarke International.
 The dark panel is a certified, specific optical class, and should not be exchanged for any other type.